 - Adding to this, Sequence and Series, Ratio and Proportion, Percentage, Profit and Loss, Probability and Analogies, and Permutation and Combination.

-The Mains exam is a critical part of the SBI Clerk Exam as the marks of the Mains exam is the basis of merit calculation for final selection.
-The sections for Mains examination is almost the same as the Prelims of SBI Clerk Exam with the addition of the General Awareness section.
-For the Mains exam there is a separate time limit if allowed for each section and candidates must prepare accordingly.
+The Mains exam is a critical part of the SBI Clerk Exam as the marks of the Mains exam are the basis of merit calculation for final selection.
+The sections for the Mains examination are almost the same as the Prelims of the SBI Clerk Exam with the addition of the General Awareness section.
+For the Mains exam, there is a separate time limit if allowed for each section and candidates must prepare accordingly.

-Some Tips and Tricks to crack SBI Clerk Exam
+Some Tips and Tricks to Crack the SBI Clerk Exam

 As the SBI Clerk Exam is a highly competitive exam, the preparations for the exam must be thorough and smart.
 One must practice hard and regularly to achieve good scores.
 With your hard work and the tips given below, you can even crack the SBI Clerk Exam in one attempt.